Software compatibility check first

 Bottom line: if you need full Revit, Mac is a compromise (Parallels) vs native Windows.
 For SketchUp/Rhino-led practices, Mac is excellent.

-For Revit users: add PKR 30k for Parallels Desktop licence + Windows 11.
-Revit on Parallels runs at 70–80% native speed.
+For Revit users: budget for a Parallels Desktop licence + Windows 11.
+Revit on Parallels runs at 70-80% native speed.

 Used MacBook Pro 14" M2 Pro 32/1TB or M3 Pro 18/512GB.
 32GB recommended if Parallels for Revit work.